 Oh, and even though Leisel’s birth course is the most affordable online birth course out there, she’s also giving Paper Heart Family reader’s 10% off.
 Just use the code BRENDA10.
 Click here to check out everything that’s included in this amazing course.

-You can also check out all of my suggestions for courses on birth, breastfeeding and postpartum care.
+You can also check out all of my suggestions for classes for first time parents.

 This free birth preparation workshop will also teach you SO MUCH.